How to sell a house without an estate agent in the UK

 If your property has been on the market for a long time without a buyer, a cash buyer can provide a guaranteed exit that an agent simply cannot.

-Whichever route you choose, you will need a solicitor or licensed conveyancer to handle the legal transfer of the property.
+Whichever route you choose, you will need a solicitor or licensed conveyancer to handle the legal transfer of the property and register the change of ownership at HM Land Registry.
 This is not optional and cannot be done by a layperson, regardless of whether an estate agent is involved.

 Which route is right for you?